margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Relationship to Individual and Society ##
 * Started learning a new language more deeply that part of the country speaks.
 Appreciated working in a diversity and inclusion business in Washington, DC.
 Learning to relate to technology better.
+* Healed racism and started to realize that everyone is individual and distinct.

 ----------